jarrodparkes/nes-learning/GLOSSARY.md

 - I/O (Input/Output)
   - "things that can be taken in" (ex: user pressing a button) and "things that can be produced" (ex: a sprite rendered on screen)
 - Interrupt
-  - a special signal that can intercepted by a CPU
+  - a signal that can preempt a CPU's processing; a CPU signal that needs to be processed
+- IRQ (Interrupt Request)
+  - a signal on the NES CPU; used interchangeably with the word interrupt

 ## J